Shahiduddin1710/Authly/README.md

-# SafeAuth – Secure 2FA Authenticator App
+# Authly – Secure 2FA Authenticator App

 ## 🔐 Overview

-SafeAuth is a modern, secure, and minimal 2-Factor Authentication (2FA) mobile application built using React Native (Expo) and Node.js.
+Authly is a modern, secure, and minimal 2-Factor Authentication (2FA) mobile application built using React Native (Expo) and Node.js.

 It allows users to securely store their 2FA accounts, generate real-time OTP codes, scan QR codes, and sync data with Firebase Firestore.